drincruz/django-budgetrip/README.rst

 .. note ::

     This does **not** include bigger picture modules such as: user login, metrics reporting, et cetera.
+    This is really just an example of the budget module.

 .. contents::